Care for patients with leukemia and related disorders

 48 boulevard Sérurier 75019 Paris

-Twice a month — on the first and third Wednesdays — national multidisciplinary team meetings (MDTs) are held via videoconference, bringing together two adult clinical specialists, two to three pediatric clinicians, and at least one expert hematology biologist.
+Twice a month — on the first and third Wednesdays — national multidisciplinary team meetings (MDTMs) are held via videoconference, attended by two adult clinical specialists, two to three pediatric clinicians, and at least one expert hematology biologist.

-Participants include clinical and laboratory hematologists, pediatricians, geneticists, genetic counselors, psychologists, and advanced practice nurses — occasionally joined by oncologists.
+Participants include clinical and laboratory hematologists, pediatricians, geneticists, genetic counselors, psychologists, and nurse practitioners — occasionally joined by oncologists.

 The cases discussed may involve:

-• Discussions on genetic testing indications for a patient or family (using dedicated gene panels or within the framework of a pre-indication under the French Genomic Medicine Plan).
+• Genetic testing indications for a patient or family (using dedicated gene panels or within the framework of a pre-indication under the French Genomic Medicine Plan).

-• Reviews to determine the pathogenicity of identified genetic variants.
+• Determining the pathogenicity of identified genetic variants.

-• Discussions to establish follow-up and prevention recommendations for patients and relatives carrying a genetic predisposition.
+• Devising follow-up and prevention recommendations for patients and relatives carrying a genetic predisposition.

-These multidisciplinary team meetings (MDTs), held via videoconference and on-demand, are open to external participants and bring together hematologists, obstetricians, pharmacologists, and anesthesiologists to discuss the management of patients diagnosed with malignant hematologic disorders during pregnancy.
+These multidisciplinary team meetings (MDTMs), held via videoconference and on demand, are open to external participants and are attended by hematologists, obstetricians, pharmacologists, and anesthesiologists to discuss the management of patients diagnosed with a blood cancer during pregnancy.

 These meetings bring together specialists in acute leukemia and allogeneic transplantation, as well as the transplantation coordination team, to optimize the transplantation plan.
-Discussions cover the transplant indication, scheduling (transplant date), donor type, and pre-transplant treatment protocols.
+Discussions cover the transplant’s indication and execution (transplant date, donor type, and pre-transplant treatment protocols).

-National bi-monthly videoconference meetings bring together adult and pediatric clinicians, hematology biologists, and geneticists to discuss cases of patients with acquired or congenital aplastic anemia and paroxysmal nocturnal hemoglobinuria for whom the reference center is consulted regarding therapeutic management.
+National bi-monthly videoconference meetings are attended by adult and pediatric clinicians, hematology biologists, and geneticists to discuss cases of patients with acquired or congenital bone marrow failure and paroxysmal nocturnal hemoglobinuria for whom the reference center is consulted regarding treatment.
 A written opinion is provided to the requesting physician.

 Host foundation and founding members